rockstor/rockstor-doc/introduction/concepts.rst

 Rock-ons
 --------

-This is our made up term to reference the built in `docker <https://www.docker.com/>`_ based plugin system.
+This is our made-up term to reference the built-in `docker <https://www.docker.com/>`_ based plugin system.
 See our :ref:`rockons_intro` section for a more detailed explanation.